KatherineDelaney/Currency_Converter_FinalKD/docs/docs.md

 #### Running the Application

 ##### Running the Backend Server
 This runs the application on a local development server.
-From the server directory, start the Express server using: node server.js
+From the server directory, start the Express server using: npm start (or node index.js)
 The server will run on:
 http://localhost:3000

 ##### Running the Frontend
 The frontend is served automatically by the backend.
 Once the server is running, simply open http://localhost:3000 in your browser.
 The server uses express.static to serve the public folder containing your HTML, CSS, and main.js.

 ##### Running Tests
 This project does not currently include automated tests.
 Future developers are encouraged to add unit tests for API endpoints and frontend logic using tools such as Jest or Mocha.

 #### API Documentation
 The backend server exposes the following API endpoints.

 ##### POST /api/save-conversion
 Description: Fetches live rates from Frankfurter API and saves the record to Supabase.

 Body: { "from": "USD", "to": "EUR", "amount": 100 }

 ##### Description:
 Converts a currency amount and saves the result to the database.

 ##### Request Body:
 {
   "from": "USD",
   "to": "EUR",
   "amount": 100
 }

 ##### Response:
 {
   "result": 92.5,
   "message": "Saved to database"
 }

 #### GET /api/history

 ##### Description: